StarkJohan/Balboa-GS-WiFi/README.md

 If the display shows **36**:
 3 = (0)1111001 = 0x79  (Chunk 2) <br />
 6 = (0)1011111 = 0x5F  (Chunk 3) <br />
-36 is also the temperature set on the example oscilloscope image below.
+36 is also the temperature set on the example oscilloscope image below where yellow is the clock and blue is the encoded data.<br /><br />

 | Chunk 1 - bit 0-6 | Chunk 2 - bit 7-13 | Chunk 3 - bit 14-20 | Chunk 4 - bit 21-23   |